 There are plenty of options when planning your perfect itinerary, whether you're keen to stand at the top of Athens' Acropolis or explore the ancient gates of Dubrovnik's old town.
-There are many exciting destinations in the Mediterranean, each with its own unique vibe and style.
-A European cruise should include destinations such as Malta's Valetta and Rome's landmarks.
+There are many exciting destinations in the Mediterranean, each with its unique vibe and style.
+The best Eastern Mediterranean European cruise includes destinations such as Malta's Valetta and Rome's landmarks.
 Corfu Town is where you'll find massive fortresses and postcard-worthy beaches if you're looking for time-stamped sights and sapphire seas.
 Why not book Cruise & Stay to extend your vacation?
-Cruisebooking.com helps you find the perfect cruise package.
+Cruisebooking.com helps you find the best Eastern Mediterranean cruise itinerary in 2024.

-Discover the East Mediterranean, where historic cities, sunshine, and rugged coastlines in towns like Dubrovnik, Athens, Venice, and Kotor.
+Discover the East Mediterranean, where historic cities, sunshine, and rugged coastlines are in towns like Dubrovnik, Athens, Venice, and Kotor.
 The east of the Mediterranean is a favorite destination for cruise ships.
-The following are a few of its most famous highlights.
+The following are a few of its most famous highlights of Eastern Mediterranean Cruise destinations.

 Take a cruise through the Eastern Mediterranean to discover fascinating historical treasures.
 See the Parthenon ruins in Athens, which were dedicated to Athena in 438 BC.
 Diocletian's Palace in Split, a sprawling fort built in the fourth century for a Roman emperor, provides a glimpse into the ancient world.
 See the Al-Aqsa Mosque and the Dome of the Rock, two sacred Muslim sites, and the Church of the Holy Sepulchre, where Jesus was raised from the dead.
 Spend an overnight stay in Jerusalem to explore these two religious sites.